renovatebot/renovate/lib/modules/platform/github/index.md

 The token needs to be a [GitHub App Installation token](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-an-installation).

-Previously, the token had to be prefixed with `x-access-token`.
+Previously, the token had to be prefixed with `x-access-token:`.
 While a prefixed token still works, it's recommended to move away from it as its support might be removed in the future.

 <!-- prettier-ignore -->